jimweirich/rspec-given/README.md

 ## Status

-* rspec-given is ready for production use.
+* rspec-given and minitest-given are ready for production use.
-* minitest-given is experimental.

 ### RSpec/Given